Market Research Bangladesh.jpg

 Solomon Islands

-The survey used a methodology where a nationwide, representative survey of 1,496 adults throughout the 9 provinces of the Solomon Islands was conducted between 12th - 28th September 2022.
+The post-poll survey was conducted from the 19th to 28th April, involving a nationwide, representative survey of 2,500 voters throughout the 9 provinces of the Solomon Islands.

 SOUTH KOREA